o0101/longbore/README.md

 # Test Results

-Dosy was tested using [PracRand](http://pracrand.sourceforge.net/) which is a [top-notch bias finder for RNGs](https://stackoverflow.com/a/27160492/7652736).
-Despite being so simple to implement, both D451 and D453 passed PracRand ( at 16 MB, 32 MB and 64 MB, no other sequence lengths were generated ).
+Dosy was tested using [PractRand](http://pracrand.sourceforge.net/) which is a [top-notch bias finder for RNGs](https://stackoverflow.com/a/27160492/7652736).
+Despite being so simple to implement, both D451 and D453 passed PractRand ( at 16 MB, 32 MB and 64 MB, no other sequence lengths were generated ).
 No other values of the parameters have been tested so far.

 # Naming

 The DOSY structure defines a family of generators specified by their state length ( in bytes ) and a bit shift ( in bits ).
+Each algorithm is named like

+`D451 - 45 bytes of state, 1 bit of shift`

+or, more generally like, `DXXY`.

-Each algorithm is named like DXXY ( where XX or XXX or XXXX and so on, is the state length ) and Y is the bit shift.
+Where `XX` ( or `XXX` or `XXXX` and so on, is the state length ) and `Y` is the bit shift.

 # Key Scheduling